May The Van De Waals Force Be With You

 No human (other than Peter Parker) has ever experienced a Van der Waals force directly, but we witness it all the time.
 Whenever a gecko scampers up the side of a wall, a fly hangs upside down on a ceiling, or a ladybug maneuvers its way around the sides of a leaf, the Van der Waals force is doing its thing.
 It is the superpower that allows most insects, several reptiles, and some amphibians (and for those of you who didn’t get the Peter Parker reference — Spider-Man) to defy gravity, cling to any surface, and move in any direction.
 Having access to it means there are no floors in your world, no walls, and no ceilings, only planes in space that can be navigated without the fear of ever falling to the ground.

 We are too big to take advantage of the Van de Waals force.
-Human hands and feet would need to be about 8 times larger to create the surface tension that is required for scaling the outside of a building or hanging from its rafters.
+Human hands and feet would need to be about 8 times larger to create the surface tension required for scaling the outside of a building or hanging from its rafters.
 And while the idea of never having to climb a ladder again would be appealing, I think our overall attractiveness as a species would take a hit if we were all walking around with ginormous extremities.

 But that doesn’t mean the Van Der Waals force isn’t useful to us.
 In fact, it is the perfect metaphor for how we should be building and maintaining the relationships in our lives.